Flying on an airplane for the first time is an exciting experience, but it can also be daunting for some. How can you prepare for your first flight?

 Sleeping during a flight is a wonderful thing, if you can manage to fall asleep.

 It’s not always easy….
 There’s noise, light, smells, sometimes the seats are uncomfortable.

 So what can you do?

-1 – Use noise cancelling headphones – They will keep your environment quit and let you sleep.
+1 – Use noise cancelling headphones – They will keep your environment quiet and let you sleep peacefully.

 2 – Use an eye mask – They block the light, obviously, and some say they improve sleep quality.
 Plus, they take up minimal space in your luggage.